simonmcmanus/links/posts/engineering-principles.md

 date: Sat May 08 2021 07:41:00 GMT+0100 (British Summer Time)
 ---

 Over the last year, I've found myself referring to my engineering principles quite regularly.
-I thought it would be worth writing them down here.
+I thought it would be worth writing them down my top 10 here.
 This is going to be an evolving list of my engineering principles.

 *****
 ## Define the Problem first